jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 510px; left: 560px;">Simple</h1>

 !SLIDE
 .notes I also wanted Rodauth to be full featured.
-I wanted to be able to start a new application and with a few lines of code enable not just login authentication, but account creation and verification, password changing and resets, and brute force attack protection.|Other than the Rails-dependent authentication frameworks, most other ruby authentication libraries only offer login authentication, forcing you to implement the other features yourself.
+I wanted to be able to start a new application and with a few lines of code enable not just login authentication, but account creation and verification, password changing and resets, and brute force attack protection.|Other than the Rails-dependent authentication frameworks, most other ruby authentication libraries only offer login authentication, leaving you to implement the other features yourself.

 <h1 class="white" style="font-size: 140px; position: absolute; top: 120px; right: 195px;">Full</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; right: 160px;">Featured</h1>